-It seems like every time you need to do something on your computer, the WiFi signal keeps dropping.
-This can be really frustrating and disheartening for people who rely heavily on their WiFi service to get work done.
+The WiFi signal drops whenever you need to do something on your computer.
+This can be frustrating and disheartening for people relying heavily on their WiFi service to get work done.

-Luckily, there are a number of steps that you can take to fix this problem so that you never have to worry about it again.
+Luckily, there are some steps that you can take to fix this problem so that you never have to worry about it again.

-In this blog post, we will discuss 13 ways that will help fix a constantly disconnecting WiFi connection.
+This blog post will discuss 13 ways to help fix a constantly disconnecting WiFi connection.

 Method 1: Reset Your Network

-This is the simplest and most common way to fix a Wi-Fi connection that keeps disconnecting.
-To do this, simply unplug your router from its power source for about 30 seconds and plug it back in.
-This will reset your network’s connections so you can experience high-quality Wi-Fi access again.
+This is the simplest and most common way to fix a disconnecting Wi-Fi connection.
+To do this, unplug your router from its power source for about 30 seconds and plug it back in.
+This will reset your network’s connections to experience high-quality Wi-Fi access again.

-Sometimes, a simple reboot can fix all of the issues associated with your Wi-Fi connection.
+Sometimes, a simple reboot can fix all the issues associated with your Wi-Fi connection.